instructor-ai/instructor/docs/blog/posts/validation-part1.md

     For further information visit https://errors.pydantic.dev/2.4/v/assertion_error
 ```

-The error message is generated by the language model (LLM) rather than the code itself, making it helpful for re-asking the model.
-Multiple validators can be stacked on top of each other.
+The error message is generated by the language model (LLM) rather than the code itself, making it helpful for re-asking the model in a later section.
 To better understand this approach, let's see how to build an `llm_validator` from scratch.

 ### Creating Your Own Field Level `llm_validator`